RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Abstract

 \section{Abstract}

-Satellite imagery generation and super-resolution are pivotal tasks in remote sensing, demanding high-quality, detailed images for accurate analysis and decision-making.
-In this paper, we propose an innovative and lightweight approach that employs two-stage diffusion models to gradually generate high-resolution Satellite images purely based on text prompts.
-Our innovative pipeline comprises two interconnected diffusion models: a Low-Resolution Generation Diffusion Model (LR-GDM) that generates low-resolution images from text and a Super-Resolution Diffusion Model (SRDM) conditionally produced.
-The LR-GDM effectively synthesizes low-resolution by (computing the correlations of the text embedding and the image embedding in a shared latent space), capturing the essential content and layout of the desired scenes.
-Subsequently, the SRDM takes the generated low-resolution image and its corresponding text prompts and efficiently produces the high-resolution counterparts, infusing fine-grained spatial details and enhancing visual fidelity.
-Experiments are conducted on the commonly used dataset, Remote Sensing Image Captioning Dataset (RSICD).
-Our results demonstrate that our approach outperforms existing state-of-the-art (SoTA) models in generating satellite images with realistic geographical features, weather conditions, and land structures while achieving remarkable super-resolution results for increased spatial precision.
+{The generation and enhancement of satellite imagery are critical in remote sensing, requiring high-quality, detailed images for accurate analysis.
+This research introduces a two-stage diffusion model methodology for synthesizing high-resolution satellite images from textual prompts.
+The pipeline comprises a Low-Resolution Diffusion Model (LRDM) that generates initial images based on text inputs and a Super-Resolution Diffusion Model (SRDM) that refines these images into high-resolution outputs.
+The LRDM merges text and image embeddings within a shared latent space, capturing essential scene content and structure.
+The SRDM then enhances these images, focusing on spatial features and visual clarity.
+Experiments conducted using the Remote Sensing Image Captioning Dataset (RSICD) demonstrate that our method outperforms existing models, producing satellite images with accurate geographical details and improved spatial resolution.}